PeterDeKok/jquery.keypad/README.md

 # jquery.keypad
-Simple HTML, CSS, jQuery keypad.
+Simple HTML, CSS and jQuery keypad.

 # Install
 1. jQuery.keypad uses jQuery.
 Include the latest version in you project to use jQuery.keypad